 - Abusive Parents: She's quite neglectful of her own son Prince Subin, forcing him to walk even if he is feeling unwell after his transformation.
 Said transformation was conducted by the Ebondrake Cult under her watch.

 - Action Mom: She is a mother (albeit not a good one) and kicked Cricket's ass without any problems after her plans are found out.

-- Affably Evil: Invites Cricket and their students to a party as a representative of Zaiwei, and acts like a proper host to her guests.
+- Affably Evil: Invites Cricket and their students to a party as a representative of Zaiwei, and acts as a proper host to her guests.
 But she drops the affably part after the ambush and revealing that everything is a set-up to kill Cricket.

 - Boobs of Steel: Can rival Zulia in this department.